Forgiveness: Christianity

 Forgiveness is central to Christian ethics.
-Unlike in Judaism, in Christianity God can forgive sins committed by people against people, since he can forgive every sin except for the eternal sin, and forgiveness from one's victim is not necessary for salvation.
-The Parable of the Prodigal Son is perhaps the best known parable about forgiveness and refers to God's forgiveness for those who repent.
+Unlike in Judaism, in Christianity, God can forgive sins committed by people against people, since he can forgive every sin except for the eternal sin, and forgiveness from one's victim is not necessary for salvation.
+The Parable of the Prodigal Son is a notable parable about forgiveness and demonstrates God's forgiveness of those who repent.
 Hannah Arendt stated that Jesus was "the discoverer of the role of forgiveness in the realm of human affairs."

-Forgiving offenses is among the spiritual works of mercy.
-The Catholic Church believes in God's grace of forgiveness of sin and in the necessity of contrition (repentance) for said forgiveness.
+Forgiving offenses is a spiritual work of mercy.
+The Catholic Church believes in God's grace of forgiveness of sin and in the necessity of repentance in order to receive said forgiveness.

 According to Catholicism, God commands people to pray for forgiveness ("And forgive us our trespasses") because he wants to forgive sin and rejoice over people, as well as for the same reason he grants the graces of contrition and prayer.
-When God forgives a sin, he – despite his omniscience – forgets about the sin, and at the particular and general judgments, only unforgiven sins will be judged.
+When God forgives a sin, despite his omniscience, he forgets the sin, and at the particular and general judgments, only unforgiven sins will be judged.
 Those who refuse said forgiveness at the moment of death commit the eternal sin of final impenitence.

 In Catholicism, there are sacramental and non-sacramental ways to obtain God's forgiveness of sin.
 Sacramental ways include baptism (which forgives original sin, all venial and mortal sin, and all temporary and eternal punishment), confession (which forgives all venial and mortal sin and all eternal punishment), the Eucharist (which forgives all venial sin), and the anointing of the sick (which forgives all venial and mortal sin and all eternal punishment).
 Non-sacramental ways include the works of mercy and perfect contrition.

-Works of mercy can also be offered up for the partial forgiveness of the dead in Purgatory, and partial and plenary indulgences can respectively obtain partial and full (plenary) forgiveness of temporary punishment - either for the person who obtains it or for the dead in Purgatory.
+Works of mercy can also be offered up for the partial forgiveness of the dead in purgatory, and partial and plenary indulgences can respectively obtain partial and full (plenary) forgiveness of temporary punishment - either for the person who obtains it or for the dead in Purgatory.
 The Apostolic Pardon is a plenary indulgence that Catholics, dying in sanctifying grace, can obtain for themselves.
 Divine forgiveness is considered infinitely greater than human forgiveness because it can grant preservative redemption (i.e. the Immaculate Conception of Mary and the fruit of Holy Communion) and purge sin via deification.

 Pope Benedict XVI, on a visit to Lebanon in 2012, insisted that peace must be based on mutual forgiveness: "Only forgiveness, given and received, can lay lasting foundations for reconciliation and universal peace".
-Pope Francis during a General Audience explained forgiving others as God forgives oneself: "We are forgiven as we forgive others."
+During a General Audience in 2019, Pope Francis encouraged forgiving others as God forgives oneself: "We are forgiven as we forgive others."